 “The same applies to kids and teenagers who come to us – we try to find out what’s hurting them.”

-Kelly recalls one girl with learning difficulties and behavioural problems who came to Showtym to help out.
+Kelly recalls one girl with learning difficulties and behavioural problems who came to their property to help out.
 She’d been in trouble at school, and was moody and aggressive, struggling with confidence and her identity, and for a long time she wouldn’t join in.